 If you're a Veteran in crisis or concerned about one, responders at the Veterans Crisis Line online chat offer help that can make a difference.
 Caring, qualified VA professionals are standing by to provide free and confidential support.
 Use the Veterans Chat to get online support anonymously, 24 hours a day, 7 days a week, 365 days a year – even if you're not registered with VA or enrolled in VA health care.
 Responders will work with you to help you get through any personal crisis, even if that crisis does not involve thoughts of suicide.

-As a valuable resource to AU Graduates and all Mindlink.org visitors, this page provides information for several Connecticut non-crisis Warm Lines as well as links to several Suicide and Crisis Help Lines.
+Information for many of Connecticut's non-crisis Warm Lines as well as links to several helpful and extremely effective Suicide and Crisis Help websites.

 Also see Connecticut Crisis Services.

 We Connect Now - A website for college students with disabilities

 Work as a Priority: A Resource for Employing People Who Have Serious Mental Illnesses and Who Are Homeless

 From the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration, and the Center for Substance Abuse Prevention, this guidebook is designed to help service providers and others make informed decisions as they guide people who are experiencing homelessness and have mental illnesses into employment.

 You and Your Mental Wellness: Award winning monthly talk show